 - From 1852 to 1996, his family was the principal owner of Vulcan Iron Works Inc., and he was employed there in various capacities there from 1978 until 1999.

 - Editor/Consultant, Pile Buck, Inc., 2000-2007.
 Edited the following two books:

-- Adjunct faculty member at the University of Tennessee at Chattanooga, 2001-Present; soil mechanics, soil mechanics laboratory and foundation design.
+- Adjunct faculty member (2001-2019), Lecturer (2020-date) at the University of Tennessee at Chattanooga; Soil mechanics, Soil Mechanics Laboratory, Foundation Design, and Fluid Mechanics Laboratory

 - Publisher of numerous books on geotechnical and marine engineering.